Nigel Wilson (businessman): Career

-He has been CEO of Legal & General Group since 30 June 2012, having joined as group chief financial officer on 1 September 2009.
+Wilson was the chief executive of Legal & General Group from 30 June 2012 to 31 December 2023, having joined as group chief financial officer on 1 September 2009.
 He was knighted in the 2022 New Year Honours for services to the finance industry and regional development.

-In September 2022, Wilson turned down the position as Minister for Investment in the British government.
+In September 2022, Wilson turned down the position of Minister of State for Investment in the British government.